Journal of Global and Historical Anthropology

 Focaal's review article section seeks to bring to its readers' attention innovative publications of relevance to the kind of intellectual discussions that Focaal engages with in general.
 Review articles discuss and compare several books or edited volumes and reflect on the wider implications of their argument.
 No preference is given to a particular area of the world in the selection of reviewed works, but we do encourage reviewers to take into account a comparative regional perspective.

 Review articles are expected to provide a balanced discussion of the works reviewed, taking into account their intrinsic value.
 Although the editors welcome critical contributions to ongoing debates, we discourage inappropriate remarks, such as gratuitous or personal attacks, and reserve the right to reject reviews deemed unfitting or unsubstantial.
-Fairness is a paramount criteria in Focaal reviews.
+Fairness is a paramount criterion in Focaal reviews.

 Reviews should be submitted electronically to Focaal's book review editor, Christopher Krupa, at firstname.lastname@example.org.
-We ask reviewers to check for acknowledgement of receipt within two weeks.
+We ask reviewers to check for acknowledgment of receipt within two weeks.
 The book review editor, sometimes assisted by other members of Focaal or experts on the topic, will go through the submitted reviews and ask the reviewer for revision of the article where necessary.

 Focaal's policy is to commission review articles to specialists on a given topic.
 In some cases, authors of the works reviewed may also be invited to send in a response for publication in Focaal.
 We do welcome spontaneous offers of reviews/responses that are relevant to Focaal.
 We ask contributors, however, to coordinate such initiatives with the book review editor.